|Area of Study||Type of Course||Level of Study|

 |Nursing Practice||Award||Graduate Certificate|

 |Partner Faculty||MDHS/Melbourne School of Health Sciences and a Centre of Excellence in the area of Clinical Specialty|

 |Background|| A review of the specialist nursing programs offered by the University of Melbourne has recently been completed.
 The aim of the review was to develop a suite of programs that: |

 |Course Description|| The Graduate Certificate in Nursing Practice (Emergency) is a 50 credit point, part-time, clinical coursework program of one year's duration.
 Students typically take four 12.5 credit point subjects across a year.
 Admission is based on a Bachelor of Nursing degree (or equivalent training), at least one year of clinical experience in an acute care setting within the five years prior to applying for the course, and current employment and clinical support in an Emergency work environment.|

-The course delivers theoretical content through a combination of on-line study and face-to-face course delivery at the partner hospital for the clinical speciality.
+The course delivers theoretical content through a combination of on-line study and face-to-face course delivery at the partner hospital for the clinical specialty.
 The students’ employing hospital provides clinical practice in a hospital setting.